Abdulshakur54/terraform-project/README.md

 ## Terraform project
-#### This project utilizes terraform to set up a server from bare metal
+#### This project utilizes terraform to set up a web server from bare metal
 #### It created 10 resources in total in AWS cloud
 #### Variable files such as [variables.tf](./variables.tf) and [terraform.tfvars](./terraform.tfvars) were used to make the script dynamic
 #### The Public IP of the web server (EC2 instance) and it's instance-id is made available using [outputs.tf](./outputs.tf) for easy access